revature-13Aug18-java/code-samples-for-Giles-Farrington/README.md

 Link to repository: https://github.com/RaymondKADuncan/RevatureEventsApp

 A new way to gather and organize as a Revature employee.
-It enables the employees of revature to create, view, attend events, and get to know eachother in a more casual setting than the day to day workplace.
+It enables the employees of Revature to create, view, attend events, and get to know eachother in a more casual setting than the day to day workplace.

 ### Project 3 - RideForce Rideshare Application: ###